Sweet Lorraine (film)

 Sweet Lorraine is a 1987 American film directed by Steve Gomer in his directorial debut.
 The film draws from Gomer's adolescent experiences at the Heiden Hotel in the Catskills.

 Plot

 During summer, Molly Garber meets her grandmother Lillian at the Lorraine, a Catskills resort that appears to be nearing the end of its days.
 Owned by Lillian, The Lorraine, once the crown jewel of the Borscht Belt, is now dilapidated, staffed by a number of rambunctious kids, and barely held together by a single handyman.
-The hotel is being pursued by developers and the returning clientele comes to stay more out more out of nostalgia than anything.
+The hotel is being pursued by developers and the returning clientele comes to stay more out of nostalgia than anything.

 The film follows Molly's camaraderie with the staff and the bond she has with her grandmother, her affair with the hotel's sole handyman, and her subsequent determination to rescue the Lorraine from being sold.